kmerchan/holbertonschool-interview/README.md

 # holbertonschool-interview
 This repository contains work on practice technical interview questions for Holberton School.
+Through these projects, I have gained a deeper understanding of data structures (linked lists, binary trees, AVL trees, etc.), sorting algorithms and time complexity, and better ways to refactor my code.

 * [0x00.
 Lockboxes](/0x00-lockboxes)
 * [0x01.
 Insert in Sorted Linked List](/0x01-insert_in_sorted_linked_list)